 Most dishes only have between four or eight ingredients, of course this is what makes italian food taste so great. pair that food with rare wines, exquisite cocktails and exotic cheeses, fat ox is uniquely authentic.

 Phoenix-born Matt Carter graduated the Scottsdale Culinary Institute in 1989.
 After culinary school, Carter cooked at Scottsdale's La Chaumiere, where he was immediately smitten with the artistry, demands and disciplines of French gastronomy.
-His experience there inspired him to pursue additional classical training in Paris, where he took courses at Le Cordon Blue, refined his skills at various restaurants and gained exposure to the world's finest cuisine.
+His experience there inspired a move to France where he refined his skills at various restaurants and gained exposure to the world’s finest cuisine.